Lykoi Wolf Cat: Breed Info, Pictures, Temperament & Traits

 So, join us as we delve into the Lykoi Wolf Cat breed and tell you everything you need to know to make an informed decision on whether to give one a forever home with your family.

 This cat requires special and careful breeding.
 It’s essential to note that the Lykoi Wolf Cat Breed is a new breed, and since it’s so new, purchasing one will cost you quite a bit.

-A Lykoi Wolf kitten from a reputable breeder will run you anywhere from $1,500 to $2,500.
-The reason for the high price is that very few breeders actually breed this cat.
+Very few breeders actually breed this cat so they will come with a high price tag.
 The reason for this is that these cats are extremely rare, and in most cases, there’s a very long waiting list to acquire one.

 3 Little-Known Facts About The Lykoi Wolf Cat

 This cat breeds name comes from the Greek word Lykoi, which means “wolf.”
 So, their name completely matches their werewolf looks!

 Lykoi cats are considered to be partially hairless cats.
 This is because the breed has no true undercoat, and many parts of their body are without hair.